This post is from our User Experience (UX) Checklist Series:

-While the success of a landing page is greatly dependent on the audience, product or service, industry, and vertical, there are some tried & true best practices that can improve the usability of any landing page.
+While the success of a landing page is greatly dependent on the audience, product or service, industry, and vertical — there are some universal guidelines that can improve the UX of any landing page.

-Keep it clear & concise!
 79% of users scan content, while only 16% read every word.
 A good rule of thumb is to make no paragraph longer than 3-4 lines, with descriptive subheads after every 2 paragraphs.
 In fact, the Nielsen Norman Group found that concise, scannable, and objective copywriting led to a 124% increase in usability.

 Your headline is the first thing users see when they land on your page.
 It should be clear, relevant, and touch on the key benefit of your offer.
 It should also meet your users’ expectations: if they came to your landing page from an ad, make sure the messaging is consistent.

 Don’t underestimate the power of subheads either.
 For example, instead of just “Our Process”, try incorporating a benefit with it: “Our Process – Saves You X for Less Y and More Z.”

 Bulleted lists are easier to consume and remember than paragraphs.
 Use lists for key benefits and features, or any other supporting information important to the value prop.

 Jargon, superlatives, hype, or any other meaningless phrases should be avoided.
 Not only are they hard to understand, but they come across as gimmicky and untrustworthy.
 When it doubt, keep it simple and direct!

 All critical pieces of information needed to make a decision should be addressed.
 This can include doubts or hesitations about things like pricing, shipping, return policy information, or guarantees.